viking-saver/windows-itpro-docs/windows/security/book/identity-protection-advanced-credential-protection.md

 ## VBS Key Protection

-VBS key protection enables developers to secure cryptographic keys using virtualization-based security (VBS).
+VBS key protection enables developers to secure cryptographic keys using Virtualization-based security (VBS).
 VBS uses the virtualization extension capability of the CPU to create an isolated runtime outside of the normal OS.
 When in use, VBS keys are isolated in a secure process, allowing key operations to occur without ever exposing the private key material outside of this space.
-At rest, private key material is encrypted by a TPM key which binds VBS keys to the device.
-Keys protected in this way cannot be dumped from process memory or exported in plain text from a user’s machine, preventing exfiltration attacks by any admin-level attacker.
+At rest, private key material is encrypted by a TPM key, which binds VBS keys to the device.
+Keys protected in this way can't be dumped from process memory or exported in plain text from a user's machine, preventing exfiltration attacks by any admin-level attacker.

 ## Token protection